 Risk communication refers to the real-time exchange of information, recommendations, and opinions between experts and/or officials and people who face a threat (risk) to their survival, health, or economic or social well-being.
 The ultimate goal of risk communication is that every person exposed to a risk is able to make informed decisions to mitigate the effects of the threat (risk), such as the outbreak of a disease, and take protective and preventive measures and actions.

 Risk communications takes into consideration political, social and economic factors; analyzes risk and risk perception to communicate effectively; and gives great importance to dialogue with affected and targeted populations to help them make the best possible decisions during public health emergencies.

-Risk communication uses varied communication techniques ranging from social media to mass media, interest groups, and community motivation.
-Risk communication requires an understanding of stakeholders' perceptions, concerns, and beliefs, as well as their knowledge and practices.
-Effective risk communication must be able to identify and be able to handle rumors, as well as misinformation and other communication challenges from the outset.
+Therefore, risk communication requires an understanding of stakeholders' perceptions, concerns, and beliefs, as well as their knowledge and practices.
+Thus, effective risk communication must be able to identify and be able to handle rumors, as well as misinformation and other communication challenges from the outset.